 tag kept moving.”

-"The Girl Who Kicked the Hornet's Nest," comes out in U.S. bookstores Tuesday, May 25.
+The third book in the uber-hot trilogy, “The Girl Who Kicked the Hornet’s Nest,” comes out in U.S. bookstores Tuesday, May 25.

 Meanwhile, the Swedish version of “The Girl With the Dragon Tattoo” is nearing $10 million in the U.S. and Canada, making it by far the highest-grossing foreign language film of the year.
 Outside North America, it’s a far bigger hit, at more than $90 million.